 “II and III are scenic, great for families,” Snodgrass said.
-“You can take a wide variety of ages down those stretches, and that helps them get introduced (to rapids).”
+“You can take a wide variety of ages down those stretches.”

-“We have really skilled guide staff to handle these bigger rapids on the Upper Colorado,” Snodgrass said.
-He added the guides are serious about safety, but equally “serious” about the guests having fun.
+“We have really skilled guide staff to handle these bigger rapids,” Snodgrass said.
+The guides are serious about safety, but equally “serious” about the guests having fun.

 Mad Adventures is a Winter Park-based company; their sister company Grand Adventures offers snowmobile tours.
-Through their two companies, they can offer activities year-round.
-Their summer activities include rafting and side by side ATV tours.
+Their summer activities include rafting and side-by-side ATV tours.

-Their half-day tours run from Pumphouse to Radium, and the full day tours make it down to Rancho Del Rio.
+At Mad Adventures’ Kremmling outpost, half-day tours run from Pumphouse to Radium, and full day tours travel to Rancho Del Rio.